-The other day I had a lucid dream that brought me to the past.
-For those of you that have never had a lucid dream, in this type of dream, you know that you are dreaming and thus you know that you will be safe no matter what happens and what you do.
+One night, I had a lucid dream that brought me to the past.
+For those of you that have never had a lucid dream, in this type of dream, you know that you are dreaming and, thus you know that you will be safe no matter what happens and what you do.
 These dreams can be very liberating!

 In this dream, I was taken back to a doctor’s visit back in 2006, when I first graduated from pharmacy school, and when I first began to have overt thyroid symptoms.
 In real life, I went in because I didn’t feel like myself, but my physical symptoms were ignored during the appointment.
 Instead of focusing on my neck pain, sore throat, palpitations, and fatigue, the doctor started narrowing in on my anxiety and obsessive compulsive tendencies.